 SECTION 4.
-The Employer may authorize an employee traveling by common carrier to attend the FAA Academy for more than fifteen (15) class days an excess baggage allowance of two additional bags.
+The Employer may authorize an employee traveling by common carrier to attend the FAA Academy for more than fifteen (15) class days an additional baggage allowance of two bags when approved in advance on the travel authorization.

 SECTION 5.
-The authorized per diem allowance for BUEs will be in accordance with the Federal Aviation Administration Travel Policy (FAATP).
+The authorized lodging and per diem allowance for BUEs will be in accordance with the Federal Aviation Administration Travel Policy (FAATP).